AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 knowledge base

-pages with delivery, returns and payment policy
+pages with information about delivery, returns, and payments

 pages describing the brand’s advantages